 A Winner of the 2012 Metropolitan Opera National Council Grand Finals, Andrey Nemzer returned to their stage in 2013-2014, performing the role of the Guardian in Die Frau ohne Schatten. and also covered the role of Orlofsky in their new production of Die Fledermaus.
 That season’s engagements also included the Pittsburgh Symphony for Orff’s Carmina Burana.

 Last season, Mr. Nemzer covered the title role of Giulio Cesare in a new production for the Metropolitan Opera, and joined the Rhode Island Phiharmonic for Handel’s Messiah.
 The artist, who is a native of Moscow, Russia, recently completed studies for an Artist Diploma at Duquesne University in Pittsburgh.

-Mr. Nemzer frequently collaborates with many vocal and instrumental ensembles of Russia, including The Pocket Symphony, under the direction of Nazar Kozhukhar, Intrada Vocal Ensemble under the direction of Ekaterina Antonenko, and the Moscow Sacred Music Ensembleunder the direction of Galina Koltsova.
-He is the principal soloist of The Mendelssohn Choir of Pittsburgh.
+Mr. Nemzer frequently collaborates with many vocal and instrumental ensembles of Russia and The United States.
+He has appeared in Russia with The Pocket Symphony, under the direction of Nazar Kozhukhar, Intrada Vocal Ensemble under the direction of Ekaterina Antonenko, Moscow Sacred Music Ensemble under the direction of Galina Koltsova, and The Mendelssohn Choir of Pittsburgh.